georust/geo/README.md

 - Simplification and convex hull operations
 - Euclidean and Haversine distance measurement
 - Intersection checks
-- Affine transforms such as rotation and translation.
+- Affine transforms such as rotation and translation
+- All DE-9IM spatial predicates such as contains, crosses, and touches.

 Please refer to [the documentation](https://docs.rs/geo) for a complete list.